hegoimanzano/ICASCM2025/intro.md

 The aim is to illustrate two complementary approaches:

-1. **A simple tool-based route**, intended for beginners taking their first steps in molecular simulations.
+1. **A simple tool-based route**, intended for novel users taking their first steps in molecular simulations.
-2. **A programing-based route**, which may initially seem more demanding, but quickly becomes straightforward once the basic steps are understood, and has the great advantage of enabling high levels of automation.
+2. **A programing-based route** for more experienced users, which may initially seem more demanding, but quickly becomes straightforward once the basic steps are understood, and has the great advantage of enabling high levels of automation.

+Each section contains a very detailed explanation of what to do, together with the instructions of the corresponding exercise, and the estimated time to complete it.
+In case that you do not complete the exercise, you will have the solution in the course folder to be able to continue with the class.

 ---